KenBredemeyer/pair.generator/README.md

 the design stage.

 ## Installation
-Install from GitHub by cloning the package, or install using devtools.
+Install from GitHub by cloning the package, or install using remotes.
 ```
-devtools:install_github("KenBredemeyer/pair.generator")
+# load remotes packages to install
+library(remotes)
+remotes:install_github("KenBredemeyer/pair.generator")
 ```

 ## Usage